jh3nd3rs0n/jbase64transformer/README.md

 ```

-`${VERSION}` would be replaced by the actual version shown within the name of the executable jar file.
+`${VERSION}` is replaced by the actual version shown within the name of the executable jar file.

 ## Running JBase64Transformer